rrwick/Autocycler-paper/commands.md

 # Count errors and mistakes

-Produce the main results table using my `assess_assembly.py` script to check against my ground-truth reference.
+I produced the main results table using my `assess_assembly.py` script to check against my ground-truth reference.

 Alignment can get a bit fussy when there are indels near the end of an alignment.
 Also, it is sometimes unclear whether a messy area should be aligned through or clipped off.
-For these reasons, I ran the script multiple times using different minimap2 preset
+For these reasons, I ran the script multiple times using different minimap2 preset:
 ```bash
 cd ~/2025-04_Autocycler_paper
 ./assess_assembly.py --header > results_asm5.tsv